Last updated on June 3rd, 2023 at 02:07 pm

 57. Kramer vs. Kramer (1979)

-Kramer vs. Kramer is a 1979 American drama film about a couple who go through a bitter custody battle for their young son after the wife leaves the husband to pursue her career.
-The film explores the fact of parenthood, relationships, and gender roles.
-It is widely regarded as one of the greatest American films of the 1970s and is still considered a classic of modern American cinema.
+Kramer vs. Kramer 1979 explores the story of a couple who go through a bitter custody battle for their young son after the wife leaves the husband to pursue her career.
+It explores themes of parenthood, relationships, and gender roles. including Best Picture, it won five Academy Awards.

 58. Ordinary People (1980)

-Based on the novel of the same name by Judith Guest, Ordinary People is a 1980 American drama film that showcases the story of a wealthy family from an outlying area dealing with the outcome of a tragic accident that claims the life of one of their sons.
-It focuses on the family’s struggles to come to terms with their grief, and also their attempts to rebuild their relationships and find meaning in their lives.
+Based on the novel of the same name by Judith Guest Ordinary People is a 1980 American drama film, that tells the story of a wealthy suburban family dealing with the aftermath of a tragic accident that claims the life of one of their sons.
+It focuses on the family’s struggles to come to terms with their grief, as well as their attempts to rebuild their relationships and find meaning in their lives, which bagged four Academy Awards.

 60. Gandhi (1982)

-Gandhi is a 1982 biographical drama film is a portrait of the life and legacy of Mohandas Karamchand Gandhi, the Indian independence leader who played an important role in India’s struggle for freedom from British rule through his philosophy of nonviolent resistance.
-Gandhi won eight Academy Awards, including Best Picture and remains an important and influential portrayal of Gandhi and his impact on India and the world.
-Read the article
+Directed by Richard Attenborough and starring Ben Kingsley and written by John Briley, Gandhi 1982is biographical drama film based on the life of Mahatma Gandhi, the Indian independence leader who played a key role in India’s struggle for freedom from British rule through his philosophy of nonviolent resistance.
+The film.
+It won eight Academy Awards and remains an important and influential portrayal of Gandhi and his impact on India and the world.
+Read more.

 61. Amadeus (1984)

-Amadeus is an American drama film based on a fictional retelling of the life of Mozart, one of the most celebrated composers of classical music.
-The film was well-received critically and commercially and won eight Academy Awards, including Best Picture, Best Director, and Best Actor for Abraham.
-It remains one of the most distinguished films about classical music and the life of a musical genius.
+Amadeus is a 1984 American period drama film directed by Milos Forman based on a fictional retelling of the life of Mozart, one of the most famous composers of classical music.
+Amadeus won eight Academy Awards, including Best Picture, and one of the most celebrated films about classical music and the life of a musical genius.

 62. Platoon (1986)

-Platoon is a 1986 American war film that stars Charlie Sheen as Chris Taylor, a young U.S. infantryman serving in the Vietnam War, and Willem Dafoe and Tom Berenger as two of his superiors whose differing ideologies come into conflict.
-Platoon has been considered a classic of the war genre film and is known for its realistic and brutal depiction of the Vietnam War, and the effects of war on soldiers.
+As a story of a young U.S. infantryman, Chris Taylor, serving in the Vietnam War, and Willem Dafoe and Tom Berenger as two of his superiors whose differing ideologies come into conflict, Platoon is a 1986 American war film written and directed by Oliver Stone.
+Including Best Picture, Platoon won four Academy Awards and is known for its realistic and brutal depiction of the Vietnam War, morality, and the effects of war on soldiers.

 63. The Last Emperor (1987)

-The Last Emperor is a 1987 British-Italian epic historical drama film that covers the life of Puyi, the last emperor of China, who ruled from 1908 to 1912 as the child emperor and later as a puppet emperor under Japanese occupation.
-The film covers Puyi’s life from his childhood to his exile and eventual imprisonment after the fall of the Qing dynasty.
-Read the article
+Based on the life of the last emperor of China, Puyi, who ruled the Chinese empire from 1908 to 1912 The Last Emperor is a 1987 British-Italian epic historical drama that showcases how Puyi as a toddler ruled the Chinese empire and later as a puppet emperor under Japanese occupation.
+Along with Puyi’s life from childhood, the film covers his exile and eventual imprisonment after the fall of the Qing dynasty, and his release and life under Communist rule.
+Read more.

 64. Rain Man (1988)

-The American comedy-drama Rain Man stars Tom Cruise as Charlie Babbitt, a self-centred young man who discovers that he has an autistic older brother whom he takes on a road trip to Los Angeles.
-The film was very successful commercially and won four Academy Awards, and is widely regarded as a classic of American cinema and is known for its portrayal of autism and the power of human connection.
+The 1988 American road comedy-drama film Rain Man is story of a self-centred young man who discovers he has an autistic older brother, whom he takes on a road trip to Los Angeles.
+Rain Man that talks about portrayal of autism, its themes of family, self-discovery, and the power of human connection won four Academy Awards, including Best Picture.

 65. Dead Poets Society (1989)

-Dead Poets Society 1989 stars Robin Williams as John Keating, a passionate and unorthodox English teacher at a conservative preparatory school in the late 1950s.
-Keating inspires his students to think for themselves and to seize the day, leading them to a new appreciation for poetry and life itself.
-It is a powerful and moving tribute to the power of creativity and the importance of individuality and self-expression.
-Read the article
+Based on the life of English poet John Keats, Dead Poets Society 1989 stars Robin Williams as John Keating, a passionate and unorthodox English teacher at a conservative preparatory school in the late 1950s.
+The film is a powerful and moving acknowledgement to the power of creativity and the importance of individuality and self-expression.
+Read more.

 66. Dances With Wolves (1990)

-Dances with Wolves is a 1990 American epic Western film that tells the story of John Dunbar, a Civil War-era Union Army lieutenant who befriends the Sioux tribe and gradually adopts their way of life.
-The film is considered a classic of the Western genre and is known for its portrayal of Native American culture, friendship, and cultural differences.
+Based on John Dunbar, a Civil War-era Union Army lieutenant who befriends the Sioux tribe and gradually adopts their way of life, Dances with Wolves is a 1990 American epic Western film that won seven Academy Awards, including Best Picture and is considered a classic of the Western genre and is known for its portrayal of Native American culture.
+Read more.

 67. The Silence Of The Lambs (1991)

-The Silence of the Lambs is a 1991 American psychological horror-thriller film based on the 1988 novel of the same name by Thomas Harris.
-The film tells the story of Clarice Starling, an FBI trainee who was assigned to track down a serial killer while receiving guidance from a notorious cannibalistic serial killer.
-The film received five Academy Awards and is widely considered a classic of the horror and thriller genres.
+American psychological horror-thriller The Silence of the Lambs is a 1991 film that film stars Jodie Foster as Clarice Starling, an FBI trainee who was to track down a serial killer known as “Buffalo Bill”, while receiving guidance from a notorious cannibalistic serial killer, Dr. Hannibal Lecter.
+The film won five Academy Awards, including Best Picture is widely considered a classic of the horror and thriller genres.

 68. Schindler’s List (1993)

 Schindler’s List is an American historical drama film based on Australian novelist Thomas Keneally’s book Schindler’s Ark that depicts how a Czechoslovakian German Catholic SS member, Oskar Schindler, saved 1,100 Polish Jews during the Nazi Holocaust during WWII.
-Being a Nazi party profiteer businessman, who produced pots and pans and later started a munition factory by employing Jewish workers.
-Read the article
+Read more.

 69. The Shawshank Redemption (1994)

 The Shawshank Redemption 1994 follows the story of a banker who wrongly is convicted of murder and sent to Shawshank Prison.
 Over the course of 20 years, he forms an unlikely friendship with fellow inmate Red and adapts to life in prison, all the while working to clear his name and regain his freedom.
-The Shawshank Redemption is widely regarded as one of the greatest films of the 1990s.
-Read the article
+The Shawshank Redemption is widely regarded as one of the greatest films of the 1990s and portrays the concept of institutionalization.
+Read more.

 70. Pulp Fiction (1994)

-Pulp Fiction is a 1994 American crime film written and directed by Quentin Tarantino.
-The film is widely considered one of the greatest films of the 1990s and is known for its complex, non-sequential storytelling, discourse, soundtrack, and ensemble cast.
-The film won the Palme d’Or at the 1994 Cannes Film Festival and was a commercial success.
-It remains one of the most influential films in modern cinema.
+Considered the greatest film of the 1990s, Pulp Fiction is a 1994 American crime film written and directed by Quentin Tarantino and best known for its intricate, nonlinear storytelling, dialogue, soundtrack, and ensemble cast.
+The film remains one of the most influential films in modern cinema and is often cited as one of the defining works of the independent film movement.

 71. Forrest Gump (1994)

-Forrest Gump is a 1994 American comedy-drama film to star Tom Hanks, Robin Wright, and Gary Sinise, and tells the story of a slow-witted but athletically gifted man, Forrest Gump, from Alabama.
-The film was a commercial success, winning six Academy Awards.
-It is widely regarded as a classic of American cinema and is known for its blend of humour, heart and notable quotes.
+Forrest Gump is a 1994 American comedy-drama that tells the story of Forrest Gump, a slow-witted but athletically talented man from Alabama, who experiences some of the defining events of the latter half of the 20th century.
+The film was a commercial success and won six Academy Awards positioning it as a Best Picture.
+It has been widely regarded as a classic of American cinema and is known for its blend of humor, and historical events, as well as its memorable quotes and iconic scenes.

 72. The Before Trilogy (1995-2013)

 The “Before” trilogy is a series of three films directed by Richard Linklater: Before Sunrise (1995), Before Sunset (2004), and Before Midnight (2013).
-The films follow the relationship between Jesse (played by Ethan Hawke) and Celine (played by Julie Delpy) as they meet, fall in love, and navigate the ups and downs of their relationship over a period of 20 years.
-Read the article
+It follows the relationship between Jesse as they meet, fall in love, and navigate the ups and downs of their relationship over a period of 20 years.
+The films are widely regarded among the greatest romantic films of all time.
+Read more.

 73. Braveheart (1995)